ALASdoo/alasdoo_com_v2/content/english/case-studies/the-all-in-one-cannabis-dispensary-and-end-users-solution.md

 ## About the client

 Our client offers a cannabis Point of Sale system designed for dispensaries of any size, with software solutions for both front&#8209;of&#8209;house and back&#8209;of&#8209;house operations.
-Its modern interface is designed to help dispensaries all over USA work more efficiently and comply with regulations.
+Its modern interface is designed to help dispensaries all over the USA work more efficiently and comply with regulations.

 The system includes essential hardware, such as a customer&#8209;facing display, cash drawer, receipt printer, back office printer, and barcode scanner, to streamline the in&#8209;store experience.